PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/troubleshooting_form.md

 **Have you [ensured all arms are the same length](https://youtu.be/GYoeg-HAw0I) (very rarely necessary)?** Yes/No <br/>
 **Is there any "play" in the carriage bearings and/or arm screws/nuts?** Yes/No/What <br/>
 **Is your effector [colliding with a bed clip](https://youtu.be/tC87r8OVIII) (or something else)** Yes/No (See 8-second Video) <br/>
+**Does the nozzle appear to be sliding across the surface at any probe point?** Yes/No <br/>
 **Did you clean the filament off of the tip of the nozzle?** Yes/No <br/>
+**Is the nozzle tapping only the primary print surface throughout the entire calibration process?
+I.E., it is not tapping outside of the glass/flexplate/tape/etc.** Yes/No <br/>
+**Are the arms and/or effector getting stuck at the top near the wires and/or Bowden Tube ([Helpful Video](https://www.facebook.com/GrantSGarrison/videos/3705044122847715/))?** Yes/No <br/>
 **Have you (optional) rotated any towers (swapping wires and/or M665 XYZ)?** Yes/No - Explain <br/>
 **List any other mods that may affect bed leveling:** N/A <br/>
 **What method did you use to calibrate M665/M666?:** auto_cal_p5.py, auto_cal_p5_v0.py, auto_cal_generic.py, auto_cal_p5_v0.bat, Dennis's spreadsheet, G33, MPMD Marlin 1.1.X's AUTO_CALIBRATE.GCODE, other (explain), etc.  <br/>